kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 1. Leave your LON-CL1 and LON-CL2 VMs open for the remaining exercise in this lab.
 You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.

+- You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.

 ## Review

 In this lab, you have: